aardlyworthit/Search-and-Destroy-v3.0/README.md

  - 'xset vidblain level' with no argument now shows your vidblain portal level.

- - When a gq target requires multiple copies of a mob, the quantity numbers will update as they're killed, but gq check / target data only updates after you kill the last one.
-The copies are usually near each other, so it makes sense to have 'xcp' retain its target and avoid the delay caused by unnecessary reloads.
+ - When a gq target requires multiple copies of a mob, the quantity numbers will update as they're killed, but gq check / target data will only update after you kill the last one.
+The copies are usually near each other, so it makes sense to have 'xcp' retain its target and not delay things with unnecessary gq checks.

  - Added a filter to deal with room names that include color codes.
 The codes were being included in GMCP output and would occasionally interfere with things.